janwilmake/xymake/README.md

 # Community

+XYMake embrades community and aims to build with them, not just for them.

+Legenda:

+- ✅ done
+- 🟠 planned
+- 🔒 require X API Basic Plan
+- ❌ Likely hard to do / require enterprise, or unimportant (for now)
+- 🤔 Unsure

 ## Ideas by the community

 - ✅ [@0xperp](https://x.com/0xperp) - list members of lists you created should be easy to export (e.g. https://xymake.com/i/lists/1784659545656021044)